MahadevaPra/Shree-Shakthi-Mahila-Sangha/README.md

 Prerequisites
 Before running this project, ensure you have the following installed on your system:

-Visual Studio Code (VSCode) - Download VSCode,
+Visual Studio Code (VSCode) - Download VSCode (https://code.visualstudio.com/download), Node.js - Download Node.js (https://nodejs.org/en/download),
-Node.js - Download Node.js,
+XAMPP (or any server with phpMyAdmin) - Download XAMPP (https://www.apachefriends.org/download.html).

-XAMPP (or any server with phpMyAdmin) - Download XAMPP Steps to Set Up and Run the Project
+Steps to Set Up and Run the Project

 1. Clone or Download the Project
 Download the project files and extract them to a desired location on your computer.